UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 Tasks:

-- Read in the data from a text file name `pokemon-text.txt` located in the `data` folder and save it as `pokemon_df`.
+- Read in the data from a text file name `pokemon-text.txt` located in the `data` folder useing the Pokemon column name as the index.
+- Save the resulting dataframe as `pokemon_df`.
 - it's a good idea to see what the [delimiter](https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/blob/binder/data/pokemon-text.txt) is.
-- Use the Pokemon column name as the index.
-- Display the first 10 rows.
+- Display the first 10 rows of `pokemon_df`.

 <codeblock id="02_04">